autocatalytic/podCaster/README.md

 * Automated filecoin storage
 * App store version, enabling nice things like "don't interrupt me"
 * Explore offline classroom opportunities (not necessarily the tool?)

+## Rambling Thoughts
+* Is there something native to IPFS that will unlock virality/social?